jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## Philips Hue

 Want to spice up your noc life?
-LibreNMS will flash all lights connected to your philips hue bridge whenever an alert is triggered.
+KartsNMS will flash all lights connected to your philips hue bridge whenever an alert is triggered.

 To setup, go to the you <http://`your-bridge-ip`/debug/clip.html>

 - Update the "URL:" field to `/api`
-- Paste this in the "Message Body" {"devicetype":"librenms"}
+- Paste this in the "Message Body" {"devicetype":"kartsnms"}
 - Press the round button on your `philips Hue Bridge`
 - Click on `POST`
 - In the `Command Response` You should see output with your